Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Testosterone affects our personalities, too, influencing our ambition, aggression, and confidence.
 And the variance in testosterone levels is huge.
 Some guys walk around with 4-5 times as much testosterone pumping through them as others.

 You’ll notice that being masculine doesn’t make men want to cut their hair short, prefer blue to pink, or avoid high heels.
 In the 1920s, pink was the masculine colour.
 Back in medieval times, military men wore high heels.
 And in the Hyborian Age, the most masculine men had long, flowing locks of hair.
-These cultural norms shift with the times.
+Cultural norms shift with the times.

 • More feminine women are drawn to more masculine men.
 Conversely, more masculine women are often drawn to more feminine men.

 • Women who are more confident in their attractiveness prefer more masculine men.
+Some researchers speculate that only the most confident women feel like they can keep a masculine man interested in them in the longer term.

-Interestingly, men in long-term relationships have slightly lower testosterone levels.
-It’s unclear whether settling down causes our testosterone to drop or if lower testosterone makes us want to settle down (study).
-And with all of these studies, it pays to have a certain amount of skepticism, at least until they’ve been reproduced a number of times.
+With all of these studies, it pays to have a certain amount of skepticism, at least until they’ve been reproduced a number of times.
 Many studies show that being reasonably strong and healthfully lean improves our appearance.
 This masculinity stuff is more speculative.

 How Posture Affects Your Appearance

-Some research shows that having a more dominant, open, and “expansive” posture can make men appear more attractive (study).
+Some research shows that having a more dominant, open, and “expansive” posture makes men appear more attractive (study).
 Guys who stand confidently are rated more attractive than guys who slouch with their shoulders caving forward.
 That finding is fairly intuitive, but it’s more about body language.
 There’s barely any research on whether improving your natural posture can make you more attractive.

-Furthermore, it’s debatable how much our posture affects health and performance, especially if you’re able to move well and aren’t in pain.
+It’s debatable how much our posture affects health and performance, especially if you’re able to move well and aren’t in pain.
 For instance, many deskworkers develop forward-tilted hips (anterior pelvic tilt).
 That’s often considered bad posture.
 However, many Olympic sprinters develop that same hip tilt.
 On them, it’s considered athletic.

 Ideal Male Posture for Aesthetics

-Mind you, most people want to stand tall, with wide shoulders and flat stomachs.
+Most people want to stand tall, with wide shoulders and flat stomachs.
 Weak muscles have trouble holding our bodies in that position.
 The good news is that getting stronger and fitter seems to improve posture quite dramatically.

 To strengthen your posture, do exercises like goblet squats, front squats, push-ups, deadlifts, overhead presses, and loaded carries.
 These exercises strengthen your hips, abs, obliques, spinal erectors, upper backs, and the dozens of other postural muscles that hold you upright.